Magistrates' Association: Objectives

 "promote the sound administration of the law by educating and instructing magistrates and others in the law, the administration of justice, the treatment of offenders and the best methods of preventing crime; and promoting discussion on developments in the law and the administration of justice."

 Since 1969, it has helped to develop various sentencing guidelines.
 It also organises conferences and publishes a magazine, Magistrate.
 Members also participate in local branch activities.

 The governing body is the Board of Trustees.
 A Council advises the Board.
 Various standing committees are populated by association members and focus on specific areas of magistrates' activities.

-The current chair is Mark Beattie JP.
+The current chair is David Ford JP.

 Publications

 The association publishes a magazine, Magistrate (formerly The Magistrate), several times each year.
 It has also issued a number of reports which are available from its website.
 A book The Magistracy at the Crossroads was published by Waterside Press in 2012.